The question I hear most often: "My 401(k) is doing fine—why would I mess with it?"

 Can I Have Both a 401(k) and a Gold IRA?

-Some 401(k) plans offer terrible fund choices with high fees.
-A Gold IRA gives you better control.
+Some employers offer terrible fund choices with high fees.
+A Gold IRA puts YOU in control of what you own.

 Gold IRA vs. 401(k) FAQs